AroushSyed2105/PlateMate_/README.md

 We welcome contributions to make this project better!
 Whether it’s fixing a bug, adding new features, improving documentation, or providing feedback, your help is appreciated.
 Here’s how you can contribute:

 ### How to Contribute
 1. Report Issues: Found a bug or have a suggestion?
-Open an issue [[here](https://github.com/your-repo/issues)].
+Open an issue on the issues tab in the repo.
 2. Submit Code Changes:
 - Fork the Repository: Click Fork on the repo page and clone it:
 ```